This agency did not reportedly kill anyone from 2013-21.

 Disparities in Arrests for Low Level Offenses by Race/Ethnicity

-Latinx people were 7.7x more likely to be arrested for low level, non-violent offenses than a white person.
+Black people were 7x more likely and Latinx people were 0.2x more likely to be arrested for low level, non-violent offenses than a white person.

 Percent of total arrests by type